zenstackhq/zenstack-docs/docs/the-complete-guide/part1/2-cli.md

     zenstack                    x.y.z
     @zenstackhq/runtime         x.y.z
 ✔ Checking npm registry
-You are using the latest version of Zenstack.
+You are using the latest version of ZenStack.
 ```

 ### ZenStack CLI & Prisma CLI